 - Ninth Circuit remanded Council's early 1990s "Strategy for Salmon" program amendments as inconsistent with the Northwest Power Act requirements in Section 4(h) - Main holding was that Council failed to write proper findings as part of the F&W Program under Section 4(h)(7) explaining why the Council had rejected agency and tribal recommendations -- discussion on what the Council had done and why - Court then provided a dozen pages of guidance on how the Council is to understand and implement Section 4(h), especially differentiating between Council's role in developing the power plan and its role in developing the fish and wildlife program, where the Council's role is closely circumscribed and structured; tied closely to the recommendations of others; and owes substantial deference especially to the recommendations, management authority and expertise to the fish and wildlife agencies and tribes (Court used the term "high deference") - opinion ends with what looks like a second clear holding: The Council also "failed to evaluate proposed program measures against sound biological objectives."
-When you look at the details, this is essentially another version of the same holding: The Council did not deal seriously with the recommendations; in this case, flow objective recommendations from agencies and tribes - Cost-benefit issue (see above).
+When you look at the details, this is essentially another version of the same holding: The Council did not deal seriously with the recommendations; in this case, flow objective recommendations from agencies and tribes - Second issue: Second issue: cost-benefit analysis of measures is not required by Act.